Top 15 Amazing Things to Do in Pisa

 The variety of animals living there is also unique.
 With a bit of luck, you can observe red foxes, deer, wild boars or even wolves in their natural habitat.

 Beaches in Pisa

-Also worth visiting are the many fantastic beaches of Pisa.
-The most beautiful part is for sure at Marina di Pisa, about 10 kilometers from the city center.
+Also worth visiting are the fantastic beaches of Pisa.
+The most beautiful part at Marina di Pisa, about 10 kilometers from the city center.
 Here you will find a very special ambience with pastel-colored beach houses and snow-white pebble bays.
-The sea is deep blue and crystal clear and truly invites to take a dip in the cool water.
-It’s also fantastic that all beaches here are open to public and therefore free of charge!
+The sea is deep blue and crystal clear and truly invites taking a dip in the cool water.
+It’s also fantastic that all beaches here are open to the public and therefore free of charge!
 Behind the beach there are also some good accommodations, such as the Sea Breeze Apartment, perfect if you want to combine sightseeing in Pisa with sun, beach and sea.